Scholarship Deferment Policy and Form

-Campus Health Service will review the letter and, if it determines that a deferment is required based upon the student’s own mental or physical illness or injury or disability, it will issue a “Verification of Health-related Reasons for Deferment of Scholarship” form.
+Campus Health Service will review the letter and, if it determines that a deferment is required based upon the student’s own mental or physical illness or injury or disability, it will issue a “Verification of Health Related Reasons for OSFA” form.
 The verification form will include the dates of onset of the condition and the dates through which such condition continued, but will not include information related to the nature of the condition.
 Please note that this process may take up to several weeks to complete depending on the time of year and volume of requests.

-The student must attach the “Verification of Health-related Reasons for Deferment of Scholarship form” to the student’s Scholarship Deferment Request form and return it to the Office of Scholarships and Financial Aid.
+The student must attach the “Verification of Health Related Reasons for OSFA” form to the student’s Scholarship Deferment request form and return it to OSFA.

 The University reserves the right to modify this process at any time.
 Submission of a deferment request does not guarantee approval.